pbrisbin/vim-syntax-shakespeare/README.md

 really useful to me.
 If anyone would like to tackle the others (cassius and julius can really just be tweaked versions of the standard css and javascript syntax files), please do.

-Anyone with greater vim knowledge, please share.
-Is there a way to create the $language.vim files then reference them in a regex-contained way in haskell.vim?